 Early morning of Day 2, we’ll shuttle south beyond Badwater to the fringe of the Black Mountains that rise from the valley floor.
 We’ll walk through the wash that leads to Willow Canyon, and continue up-canyon along the stream that has emerged from the canyon’s rocky floor.
 We’ll follow that stream’s cascading course to an unlikely ribbon waterfall that marks our turnaround point (five miles).
 Later that afternoon, we’ll walk through the salt flats at Badwater and also visit Natural Bridge (three miles).

 Day 4, we’ll once again head south from the Oasis to the Badwater region.
-We’ll hike from the Golden Canyon Trailhead along, over, around and through the otherworldly labyrinth of Golden Canyon to the Zabriskie Point overlook for an awesome view of the vast and varied panorama of Death Valley (five miles).
+We’ll hike from the Golden Canyon Trailhead along, over, around and through the otherworldly labyrinth of Golden Canyon to the Zabriskie Point overlook for an awesome view of the vast and varied panorama of Death Valley.
+There is an optional side trip to Red Cathedral on the return. (six-seven miles).

 We’ll leave Death Valley on the morning of Day 6 and shuttle to Red Rock Natural Area west of Las Vegas.
 We’ll hike along First Creek at Red Rock, with its stunning views of the park’s massive red rock formations (four miles), and have lunch in Summerlin, prior to our return to Las Vegas where our Death Valley Hiking Tour concludes.